OTRF/OSSEM/common_information_model/meta_dst_host_name.md

+This document is a work in progress, but is a foundational start is here to be included.

 ##### Benefits
 1. Single field to query the domains in HTTP, TLS, Kerberos, DNS, etc.
 1. Additional/enriched fields that aide in (data) analysis.
 The additional fields allow more granular outlier detection, statistical scores, etc...